seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 So the attainment of *arahanthood* is in effect the cessation of that consciousness itself.
 That consciousness is divested of its most primary function of discriminating between the three grades of feeling, pleasant, unpleasant and neither-unpleasant-nor-pleasant.

 The term *visaṁyutto* connotes disjunction, suggestive of dispassion and detachment.
-In this way, the *Dhatuvibhaṅgasutta* clearly brings out the relevance of the question of *maññanā* to the path leading to Nibbāna.
+In this way, the *Dhātuvibhaṅgasutta* clearly brings out the relevance of the question of *maññanā* to the path leading to Nibbāna.

 In some contexts, this practice of desisting from me-thinking or imagining is called *atammayatā*, non-identification.
 This is the term used by the Buddha throughout the *Sappurisasutta* of the *Majjhima Nikāya*.
 For instance we read there: